 After sending her younger sons George aged eleven and Richard, eight, to the safety of the court of the Duke of Burgundy, Cecily remained at Baynard's Castle in London, which effectively became the Yorkist headquarters, to support her eldest son Edward, now Duke of York.
 After defeating the Lancastrians with the aid of his cousin Richard Neville, Earl of Warwick at Mortimer's Cross in February 1461, Edward, was crowned King Edward IV and his young brothers returned to their mother's care.

-Warwick was in the process of negotiating with the French king for the hand of Bona of Savoy for Edward when the he revealed that he had secretly married Elizabeth Woodville, the impoverished widow of a Lancastrian knight in 1464.
+Warwick was in the process of negotiating with the French king for the hand of Bona of Savoy for Edward when the king revealed that he had secretly married Elizabeth Woodville, the impoverished widow of a Lancastrian knight in 1464.
 Cecily was furious while the proud and haughty Warwick simmered at his humiliation.
 Further frustrated by Edward's social advancement of the Queen's many needy relations, Warwick, and Cecily's son, George, Duke of Clarence, switched their allegiance to the House of Lancaster.
 Warwick married his elder daughter, Isabel, to George and his other daughter, Anne Neville, to Henry VI's son, Edward, Prince of Wales.
 A rumour began to circulate that Edward was illegitimate, the son of Duchess Cecily and an archer by the name of Blaybourne with whom it was said, she had indulged in an affair when the Duke of York was stationed at Rouen, which would have made Clarence the rightful King of England.
 Cecily seems to have said little on the matter in public, but travelled to Sandwich, possibly with the aim of reconciling her warring sons.

 In recent years, research into the issue of Edward's possible illegitimacy has revealed that from 14 July to 21 August 1441, the approximate time of Edward's conception, Richard, Duke of York, was on campaign at Pontoise which was several days' march from Rouen, where Cecily lodged.
 Adding weight to this theory, the christening celebration of Edmund, Earl of Rutland, the second son of Richard and Cecily, was a lavish affair, while the christening of the couple's firstborn son Edward was a low-key ceremony in a small chapel in Rouen.